AlfonsoLRz/TIFF2JPEG/README.md

 The python script only requires input and output folders, as well as a boolean value indicating if device was configured in `high_gain` mode.
 By default it is false.

-> High gain mode changes the multiplying factor in the following formula **(img * factor - 273.15)** to transform from Kelvin to Celsius.
-High gain uses a factor of 0.04, whereas the alternative mode uses 0.4.
+> High gain mode changes the multiplying factor in the formula that converts Kelvin measurements to Celsius **(img * factor - 273.15)** .
+High gain uses a factor of `0.04`, whereas the alternative mode uses `0.4`.

 `tiff2jpeg.py --input folder --output folder --high_gain`